opensbt/carla-runner/README.md

 Once CARLA is up and running, execute the `balancer.py` script.

 The 3D visualization can be turned on by setting the `_rendering_carla` variable in the `runner.py` accordingly.

+### Python Wheel

+The easiest way to get the CARLA interface up and running is to build it as a Python package and install it.

+To build the package, run `python -m build` in the repository's root directory.
+Once completed, install the `*.whl` package found in the newly created `dist/` folder via `python -m pip install /path/to/the/package.whl`.

 ### Visual Studio Code